UoB-COMSM0110/2024-group-3/README.md

 <br><br>

 ## Heuristic Analysis
 We also asked our users to provide some heuristic feedback after the talk-aloud evaluation was completed.
-This gave us a lot of similar information as we obtained from the talk-aloud but it did so in a more empirical fashion.
-We asked our users to consider their proposed issues in three dimensions - impact, frequency and persistence - and used the scores provided to evaluate the issue's severity.
+This provided us with a lot of similar information to the talk-aloud evalutation, but it did so in a more empirical fashion.
+We asked our users to consider their proposed issues in three dimensions - impact, frequency and persistence - and to rate them out of three.
+We then combined these scores to calculate the issue's severity.

 | ID | Game Component | Heuristic | Description of Issue | Impact (0-3) | Frequency (0-3) | Persistence (0-3) | Overall Severity (0-9) | Recommendations |
 |----|----------------|-----------|----------------------|--------------|-----------------|--------------------|------------------------|-----------------|